Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Introduction

 \section{Introduction}

-Cell-free \ac{mMIMO} has emerged as a promising architecture to overcome the limitations of conventional cellular networks \cite{ngo2017cell, ngo2015cell, nayebi2015cell, bjornson2019making}.
-Unlike traditional cellular systems, where each \ac{UE} is associated with a single base station, cell-free \ac{mMIMO} deploys a large number of distributed \acp{AP} that coherently and jointly serve all \acp{UE} within the coverage area.
+\Ac{CF} \ac{mMIMO} has emerged as a promising architecture to overcome the limitations of conventional cellular networks \cite{ngo2017cell, ngo2015cell, nayebi2015cell, bjornson2019making}.
+Unlike traditional cellular systems, where each \ac{UE} is associated with a single base station, \ac{CF} \ac{mMIMO} deploys a large number of distributed \acp{AP} that coherently and jointly serve all \acp{UE} within the coverage area.
 This high level of cooperation offers uniform service quality, mitigates inter-cell interference, and enhances \ac{SE}, particularly in dense or heterogeneous environments.
 However, realizing these benefits in practice remains challenging.
 If every \ac{AP} serves every \ac{UE}, the resulting system demands substantial fronthaul signaling, creates unnecessary interference from weak \ac{AP}-\ac{UE} links, and leads to inefficient use of power and pilot resources \cite{ngo2024ultradense}.

-To address these challenges, the user-centric paradigm has been introduced in cell-free \ac{mMIMO} \cite{demir2021foundations, buzzi2017cell, buzzi2025user, bjornson2019new}.
+To address these challenges, the \ac{UC} paradigm has been introduced in \ac{CF} \ac{mMIMO} \cite{demir2021foundations, buzzi2017cell, buzzi2025user, bjornson2019new}.
 In this approach, each \ac{UE} is served by a subset of the most relevant \acp{AP}, selected based on spatial proximity or channel quality.
-By restricting cooperation to the most beneficial \acp{AP}, the user-centric strategy reduces interference and enhances scalability by lowering the computational and signaling burden.
-Nevertheless, the performance of user-centric cell-free \ac{mMIMO} depends critically on the proper selection of \ac{AP} clusters and transmission powers, which must adapt dynamically to variations in channel conditions, \ac{UE} mobility, and network configurations.
-This makes clustering and power control crucial challenges in realizing the full potential of user-centric cell-free \ac{mMIMO}.
+By restricting cooperation to the most beneficial \acp{AP}, the \ac{UC} strategy reduces interference and enhances scalability by lowering the computational and signaling burden.
+Nevertheless, the performance of \ac{UC} \ac{CF} \ac{mMIMO} depends critically on the proper selection of \ac{AP} clusters and transmission powers, which must adapt dynamically to variations in channel conditions, \ac{UE} mobility, and network configurations.
+This makes clustering and power control crucial challenges in realizing the full potential of \ac{UC} \ac{CF} \ac{mMIMO}.